-Please examine the above images and let them hot home.
+Please examine the above images and let them hit home.
 Now ask your self a simple question; How is a “smart charger”, a model that uses one voltage regulator and one power supply and two or three diode or Mosfet (FET) isolated outputs, any different than the BOTH setting on your battery switch or the combined mode of an ACR?
 If you landed on “its not any different” reach over your shoulder and pat yourself on the back.
 The diodes or FET’s on the single circuit of a multi-output charger are only there to prevent parallel back-drain when the charger is turned off.
 An ACR achieves the same exact outcome, preventing back-drain, by opening the relay when no charging is present.

 The same guys who walk the docks and profess that an ACR will over-charge a start battery are quite often the same guys professing why you need a smart charger to charge your multiple on-board battery banks.
 I know this because one of these guys attempted to re–edumacate me on a dock one day, & he used this very argument.
 The charger on his own boats was a muti-output single power supply single voltage regulation unit.
-The funny part about this re-edumacation was the start battery on the boat I was working on was 8 years old and had been charged via an ACR for the entire 8 years.
-It had been charged via multiple charge sources, including shore charger, solar & alternator.
+The funny part about this re-edumacation was the start battery on the boat I was working on was 8 years old and had been charged via a Blue Sea Systems ACR for the entire 8 years.
+It had been charged via multiple charge sources, including a shore charger, solar & alternator.
 According to the “dockspert” that start battery had been murdered 7 years ago by the ACR yet in the real world it was still going strong at year 8.

 It was not worth trying to explain the concept to him, in a short period of time, and besides he’d already made up his mind on the subject.
 Little do folks realize there is usually no difference between using the multiple-outputs of a battery charger vs. using just one output of the charger and an ACR..
 The ACR simply prevents back-drain by opening the relay when there is no charging & the smart charger uses diodes or FET’s to prevent back-drain.
 Whether you use the isolated outputs of the charger or one leg of it, and an ACR, there is really no difference.